-- Determination of salaries primarily according to function, evaluated in accordance with the proven Hay method.
-A score is calculated based on the assessment criteria know-how, problem-solving and accountability.
-The resulting number of points is the basis for determining the salary.
+- Job assessment by function in accordance with the proven Hay method on the basis of know-how, problem-solving and accountability.
+All jobs are pooled in a Group-wide grading system.
+The resulting grade is the basis for determining the salary.
 This guarantees fair salary structures irrespective of gender.

 - Binding wage agreements with set pay grades at many Geberit sites.

 According to the annual, binding survey of all Geberit Group companies, no differences between the basic salaries of women and men exist anywhere within the Group.

 Management Approach – Supplier Assessment for Labor Practices